tisfeng/Easydict/README_EN.md

 - [Sponsor](#sponsor)
   - [Sponsor List](#sponsor-list)

 ## Installation

 You can install it using one of the following two methods.

-Support macOS 11.0+
+The latest version of Easydict supports macOS 13.0+, if the system version is macOS 11.0+, please use [2.7.2](https://github.com/tisfeng/Easydict/releases/tag/2.7.2).

 ### 1. Manual Installation